FreeLanguageTools/vocabsieve/README.md

 [New video tutorial](https://www.youtube.com/watch?v=EHW-kBLmuHU)

-**Windows and Mac users**: If you want to install this program, go to [Releases](https://github.com/FreeLanguageTools/vocabsieve/releases/) and from the latest release, download the appropriate file for your operating system.
+**Windows users**: If you want to install this program, go to [Releases](https://github.com/FreeLanguageTools/vocabsieve/releases/) and from the latest release, download the appropriate file for your operating system.

 ## Linux distro packages